ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

-Then, add it in the `angular.json` configuration file.
+Then, add it in the `angular.json` configuration file:

 ```json
 "architect": {